-According to the fiscal note prepared by the Division of the Budget on the bill, as introduced, KPERS notes the cost to complete an actuarial experience study is built into the contract for actuarial services.
+According to the fiscal note prepared by the Division of the Budget, KPERS notes the cost to complete an actuarial experience study is built into the contract for actuarial services.
 The enactment of the bill would not change any budgeted expenditures in FY 2021 or FY 2022.
 However, KPERS notes the bill allows the Board to delay the next experience study by one year, which is currently scheduled to be completed in FY 2023 at an estimated cost of \$55,000.